Theok278/PRML_project/Transformer/README.md

-# 3D Air Writing Digit Classification with Transformer with numpy
+# 3D Air Writing Digit Classification with Transformer using numpy

 A Transformer-based deep learning model for classifying 3D air-written digits (0-9) with manual backpropagation implementation.